How I Clothe 4 Kids for Under $200 Per Year

 I've been a bargain shopper for as long as I can remember.
 Way before having kids, I loved secondhand and yard sale shopping.
 After having kids (4 so far!), yard sale shopping became more of a necessity as the budget strings pulled a little tighter.
 However, even if you're not a yard sale fan, there are plenty of ways to save big on all the kids clothing you need for the year.

-You don't even need to use hand-me-downs (though I did, when they were available).
+You can do this without hand-me-downs, too!.
 Don't get me wrong, hand-me-downs are great, and I willingly take them all.
 But sometimes, there just aren't any.
 In fact, this year only 2 of my kids (mostly the baby) benefited significantly from clothes given to us.
 I purchased about 75% of what was or will be worn this year.
 So, here are my top 5 sources for clothing the kiddos.

 (My full budget breakdown is below.
 Scroll down if you want to go straight to the numbers).